Red Dragon (novel): Plot

-As the full moon nears, an increasingly desperate Graham realizes that the killer knew the layout of his victims' houses from their home movies, which were developed at the same film processing lab.
+As the full moon nears, Graham realizes that the killer knew the layout of his victims' houses from their home movies, which were developed at the same film processing lab.
 Dolarhyde's job gives him access to all home movies that pass through the company.
 When he sees Graham interviewing his boss, Dolarhyde realizes they are onto him and goes to see McClane one last time.
 He finds her breaking up with her previous boyfriend, Ralph Mandy, to be with Dolarhyde; McClane grants Mandy's request for a final kiss goodbye.
 Enraged with jealousy, Dolarhyde kills Ralph Mandy.
-He kidnaps McClane and, having taken her to his house, sets the place on fire.
+He kidnaps McClane, takes her to his house and sets the place on fire.
 He says he intends to kill her and then himself, but finds himself unable to shoot her.
 The shotgun fires, and McClane hears a body hit the floor.
 McClane escapes just before the house explodes.
-Graham later comforts her, telling her that there is nothing wrong with her and that the kindness and affection she showed Dolarhyde probably saved lives.

-Believing Dolarhyde is dead, Graham's family moves back to the Florida home.
+Believing Dolarhyde is dead, Graham and his family move back to the Florida home.
 However, Dolarhyde shows up at the house and, after a violent struggle, stabs Graham in the face before being fatally shot by Molly.
 Graham survives the attack, but he is left with permanent facial scars, and it is implied that Molly will leave him.
 As he recovers, Crawford explains how Dolarhyde faked his death.
 The dead man in Dolarhyde's house was a gas station attendant he'd had an altercation with; Dolarhyde had brought the man's body to his house to stage his death, using McClane as a witness.
 Crawford intercepts a letter to Graham from Lecter, which bids him well and hopes that he isn't too disfigured, and destroys it in an incinerator.

 During his recovery, Graham has a flashback to a visit he made to Shiloh, the site of a major battle in the American Civil War, shortly after apprehending (and in the process, killing) Garrett Hobbs, a serial killer he investigated before Hannibal Lecter.
 Graham has an epiphany about the indifference of nature and decides that it is not nature that is haunted by events, as he had thought when visiting Shiloh before, but men who are haunted.